Fin names former Twilio exec Evan Cummack as CEO, raises $20M – TechCrunch

 The San Francisco-based company captures employee workflow data from across applications and turns it into productivity insights to improve the way enterprise teams work and remain engaged.

 Fin was founded in 2015 by Andrew Kortina, co-founder of Venmo, and Facebook’s former VP of product and Slow Ventures partner Sam Lessin.
-Initially, the company was doing voice assistant technology — think Alexa but powered by humans and machine learning — and then workplace analytics software.
+Initially, the company was doing voice assistant technology — think Alexa but powered by humans and machine learning — and then workplace analytics software in 2020.
 You can read more about Fin’s origins at the link below.

-In 2020, the company pivoted again to the company it is today.
 The new round was led by Coatue, with participation from First Round Capital, Accel and Kleiner Perkins.
 The original team was talented, but small, so the new funding will build out sales, marketing and engineering teams, Cummack said.

 “At that point, the right thing was to raise money, so at the end of last year, the company raised a $20 million Series A, and it was also decided to find a leadership team that knows how to build an enterprise,” Cummack told TechCrunch.
 “The company had completely pivoted and removed ‘Analytics’ from our name because it was not encompassing what we do.”